benmvp/slides/2018/reactalicante/react-workshop.md

 </div>

 NOTES:
-- FYI - I'm making an assumption that you already now React & Redux
+- FYI - I'm making an assumption that you already know React & Redux
   * Won't be able to spend time teaching concepts
 - However, certain implementations can make things easier to test
   * So we'll probably discuss the actual source code